|

 accomplish your office design goals – or worse yet, too large and

+more money than you needed to spend.
 Your business plan is developed to not only eventually guide

 you through your endeavors, but to initially assist you in convincing